-There are a number of situations where an employee or employer might want to use settlement agreements to their advantage.
+There are a number of situations where your employer might want to use settlement agreements.
 Their main use is to avoid a long and drawn-out process of performance meetings, disciplinary hearings and/or redundancy consultations.
-It also provides a “clean break” from the employee, giving closure to the employer.
+It also provides a “clean break” from you and the company, giving closure to you both.

-Below, we list a few examples of when an employer or employee might want to use a settlement agreement:
+Below, we list a few examples of when your employer might want to use a settlement agreement:

-- A company has evidence that an employee has committed gross misconduct.
-To avoid lengthy employment tribunals, the company offers to let the employee leave quietly so they do not have to go through hearings and risk a dismissal on their record.
+- Your employer has evidence that an employee has committed gross misconduct.
+To avoid lengthy employment tribunals, the employer offers to let the employee leave quietly so they do not have to go through hearings and risk a dismissal on their record.

-- An employee has evidence that their employer has dismissed them unfairly, which they dispute.
+- An employee has evidence that the company has dismissed them unfairly, which the employer disputes.
 This can be settled outside of court at a fraction of the value of the claim via a settlement agreement

 How can Smooth Commercial Law help me with settlement agreements?

-Our team of employment law solicitors can help employees who have questions around settlement agreements, and scrutinize the small print to ensure that you are getting a fair deal with no loopholes.
+Our team of Liverpool, Manchester, St Helens and North West Employment Law solicitors can help employees who have questions around settlement agreements, and scrutinize the small print to ensure that you are getting a fair deal with no loopholes.